NFL Comeback Player of the Year Betting Odds and Predictions for 2025-26

 2025-2026 Comeback Player of the Year Odds

-See the table below for the preseason NFL Comeback Player of the Year odds, courtesy of BetUS.
+See the table below for the updated NFL Comeback Player of the Year odds, courtesy of BetUS.

 PLAYER CPOY ODDS

-San Francisco 49ers running back Christian McCaffrey (-130) has emerged as the top favorite to win the 2025-26 NFL Comeback Player of the Year award.
-McCaffrey began the season with the third-best odds, but his line has now shifted from +350 to -130.
-At -130, McCaffrey holds a 56.5% implied probability of receiving the honor.
+San Francisco 49ers’ RB Christian McCaffrey (-240) has emerged as the clear favorite to win the 2025-26 NFL Comeback Player of the Year award.
+He opened the season with the third-best odds at +350, but that line has now moved to -240.

 If you want to see more candidates, you can find the Comeback Player of the Year odds at BetUS > Sportsbook > NFL > NFL Season Awards > Comeback Player of the Year.